 One of the ways we measure and track our safety and quality performance at Cabrini is through the use of clinical indicators.
 Clinical indicators are simply a way of organising large sets of data to view and monitor performance, and to flag areas for further investigation.
 A change in performance may occur over time and this could be an improvement, or a decline in performance.
 We submit data to a number of safety and quality collaborations which allows us to compare our performance with similar hospitals across Victoria and Australia.

-This section of the our quality, your safety webpage is designed to provide our patients, families, residents and wider community with a view of our performance for key safety and quality indicators.
+This section of the our quality, your safety webpage is designed to provide our patients, families and wider community with a view of our performance for key safety and quality indicators.
 Data definitions and a list of inclusions are provided below each of the charts.

 The data represented in the charts is a rate.
 Each chart shows four data points which relate to the four most recent six month periods.